spitlo/firetrak/README.md

 ## Setup

-1. Clone or [download](https://github.com/spitlo/firetrak/releases/latest) this repo.
 1. Make a type A DNS record for your preferred dev domain, with a `*.` prefix (e.g. `*.local.example.dev`) and point it to `127.0.0.1`.
 This must be a real domain you own.
+1. Clone or [download](https://github.com/spitlo/firetrak/releases/latest) this repo and `cd` into the folder.
 1. Run `bin/init` and answer the questions.

 ## Run